standardgalactic/vim-guys/NETWORK.md

 ### version
 This represents two different types of versioning.

-* binary protocal version.
+* binary protocol version.
 This should rarely, if ever change.
 * new `types`  This will be incremented and will be considered breaking every time.

 **Update required** if out of sync